 While certain records require authorization for full disclosure depending on the type of case, many court documents are publicly accessible at no cost.
 Understanding what information is legally releasable helps tailor record requests to authorized sources within Bergen County.

-How To Check for Arrest Warrants in Bergen County New Jersey
+How To Search for Arrest Warrants in Bergen County NJ

 The Warrant Unit of the Bergen County Sheriff’s Office plays a vital role in enforcing arrest warrants issued throughout the county.
 Regularly, teams of two detectives are dispatched to carry out warrants from various courts and law enforcement organizations.